jin-li/pytorch-tutorial/T06_language_lstm/README.en.md

     - Run the model, plot performance curves:

         ```bash
-        python language_lstm.py
+        python language_lstm.py --plot
         ```

-        By default, it trains 50 epochs using CUDA.
+        - By default, it trains 50 epochs using CUDA.
 If CUDA is not available, it uses MPS or CPU for training.
 Training may take a long time, you can interrupt the training with Ctrl+C.
+        - You can also specify training parameters through command line arguments, see the code or use `python language_lstm.py -h` for help.

     - Generate text:

         ```bash
         python generate_text.py
         ```

+        You can specify parameters for generating text through command line arguments, see the code or use `python generate_text.py -h` for help.